Skip to content

 Example 2: Passing variables into a function

 Let's take Example 1 a step further by also creating a function to play a musical note.
 In order to play a note, we need to place a value in the function so the program knows which note to play.
-To accomplish this, select properties on the function block and add the input name block to the function.
+To accomplish this, select Properties on the function block and add the input name block to the function.

 In the loop, the code stores the note frequency in the i variable, which gets its value from the notesList variable.
 The function called playNote takes an input called noteFreq.
 The code passes the i variable into this function.
 The function turns off the speaker and then plays each note in the list for 0.5 seconds.